Should I Renovate or Rebuild?

 What does a new custom home cost per square foot in Ontario in 2026?

-A new custom home in Ontario runs approximately $250–$400/sq ft for the build itself (excluding land, site work, permits, and development charges) depending on location, complexity, and finishes.
-ICF construction adds roughly $15,000–$25,000 to this but delivers dramatically better energy performance, lower maintenance, and a full Tarion warranty.
-See our Custom Home Building Calculator for a more detailed estimate based on your specific inputs.
+A new custom home in Ontario runs roughly $250-$400/sq ft for the build itself (excluding land, site work, permits, and development charges) depending on location, complexity, and finishes.
+ICF construction adds about $15,000-$25,000 but delivers dramatically better energy performance, lower maintenance, and a full Tarion warranty.
+See the custom home building calculator for a detailed estimate based on your inputs.

 Can I stay in my home during a deep renovation?

 For a cosmetic renovation, usually yes.
-For a deep renovation — gut-level work on kitchen, bathrooms, electrical, plumbing, and insulation — the reality is difficult.
-Dust, noise, lack of functional kitchen and bathrooms, and safety concerns make it uncomfortable at best and impractical at worst for families with children.
-Budget for temporary accommodation (typically $1,500–$3,500/month depending on location) as a real cost of the renovation, not an optional extra.
+For a deep renovation – gut-level work on kitchen, bathrooms, electrical, plumbing, and insulation – the reality is difficult.
+Dust, noise, no functional kitchen or bathrooms, and safety concerns make it uncomfortable at best and impractical at worst for families with children.
+Budget for temporary accommodation (typically $1,500-$3,500/month depending on location) as a real cost of the renovation, not an optional extra.

 Do I need a permit to tear down and rebuild?

-Yes — demolition requires a demolition permit, and the new build requires a full building permit.
-In some municipalities, zoning rules mean the new build must meet current setback requirements — which could be more restrictive than what the existing home enjoys as a legal non-conforming structure.
+Yes – demolition requires a demolition permit, and the new build requires a full building permit.
+In some municipalities, zoning rules mean the new build must meet current setback requirements, which could be more restrictive than what the existing home enjoys as a legal non-conforming structure.
 Always check zoning before committing to a teardown.
-Our guide to Ontario building permits covers the process in detail.
+Our guide to Ontario building permits covers the process.

 Is ICF worth it for a new build vs. renovating to improve energy efficiency?

-Almost always yes — and this is where the rebuild math gets interesting.
-A deep renovation that includes new insulation, air sealing, and windows might bring an older home from EnerGuide 45 to EnerGuide 65.
-A new ICF build routinely achieves EnerGuide 80–85.
-The energy cost difference over 20 years, combined with ICF’s lower maintenance, stronger structure, and full warranty, often more than justifies the new build premium.
-Use our ICF Energy Savings Calculator to model the specific numbers for your home size and fuel type.
+Almost always yes, and this is where the rebuild math gets interesting.
+A deep renovation that includes new insulation, air sealing, and windows might bring an older home from EnerGuide 45 to about 65.
+A new ICF build routinely reaches EnerGuide 80-85.
+The energy-cost difference over 20 years, combined with ICF’s lower maintenance, stronger structure, and full warranty, often more than justifies the new-build premium.
+Use the ICF energy savings calculator for your home size and fuel type.

 How do I know what my lot is worth separately from my house?